jadupl2/jadupl2.github.io/_posts/2021-06-11-sadm-sysmon-config.md

 ### General background of Sysmon configuration file

-- The file MUST reside in ${SADMIN}/cfg (filename `hostname`.smon).
-- It is read when the SADMIN System Monitor start (sadm_sysmon.pl).
+- The configuration is loaded in memory when the [SADMIN System Monitor]({% post_url 2021-06-10-sadm-sysmon %}) start.
-- New Filesystem are added automatically to this file.
+- If new filesystem are detected by SysMon they are added automatically to this file.
-- Sysmon is run every 5 minutes from the sadm_server crontab (/etc/cron.d/sadm_server)
+- Sysmon is run every 5 minutes from the [sadm_server crontab]({% post_url 2021-06-25-etc-crond-sadm-server %}).
 - Each lines in the SysMon configuration file is evaluated and process one by one.
 - After evaluating a line, the result is recorded in column 2.
-- Before exiting SysMon write the updated version of the file.
+- Before exiting SysMon write the updated version of the Sysmon configuration file.
 - Each time the system monitor run, the last line of the configuration file is updated.
 We can see the System Monitor version number, the server name, the last boot date, the current date and finally the time it took to process all the requested tests.